Nik-Hairie/Lichess-Puzzle-Database-Analysis/README.md

 - Majority of the puzzles tend to get played less than (51,725) times with an overwhelming total of (3,079,850).
 The remainder of (679) puzzles are played more than (103,450) times.

 - Across the puzzle rating ranges, popular puzzles has the highest number of puzzles with total of (2,861,397).
 This is followed by liked, mediate, unpopular and disliked with a total of (150,934), (30,306), (22,835) and (15,057) respectively.

+- The top 3 themes that appear in puzzles shows a decent appearance across all puzzle rating ranges.
+Whereas, the top 3 themes that seldom appear in puzzles only appear in (0.02%) to (0.03%) of puzzles.